sirixdb/sirix-svelte-frontend/src/components/componentLibrary/README.md

 + `login/CheckLogin.svelte`
 + the `icons` directory

-I am unsure if these (particularly the first) should be moved to this directory.
+I am unsure if the first should be moved to this directory.
+Moving the icons folder is planned.